bcgov/cas-registration/data_import/docs.md

 - **Dockerfile**: A dockerfile with using the postgres-14.6 image to enable us to psql into the OBPS database & create/run the above files.
 - **import-job-template.yaml**: An example job template that can be manually created in openshift to run the import job.

+## Notes

+- In the initial query to retrieve the set of operators who reported to swrs in 2022, there is one duplicate operator who reported to swrs in 2022 under two different swrs_organisation_ids.
+Their data is otherwise the same (including the cra_business_number).
+This operator's data is normalized during the import to resolve to one operator in the obps database.

 ## First Run Steps:

 - Retrieve the secrets necessary to replace the example values in the ENV section of the import-job-template.yaml.
 These secrets can be retrieved from the OBPS namespace & the CIIP namespace in openshift.